 The more you know about your child’s school, the more you will be able to support your child’s learning.
 The following communication channels are available so you can be kept informed of your child’s experience at school.
 You can also arrange meetings with your child’s classroom teacher, year-level coordinator or the principal throughout the year.

 Student reports provide an overview of how well your child is doing at school.
 They will provide you with clear, individualised and accurate information about your child’s learning progress.
 In partnership with you, students and the local community, your school will determine the timing, frequency and format of reports.
-The only exception to this is in specific instances of individual students where this has been determined by schools, in partnership with the child’s parents, to be unnecessary.

 For more information, see: Student Reports.